StanisWes/US-Maps-Project/README.md

 # US-Maps-Project
-Project in R to demonstrate map visualizations
+### Simple project in R to demonstrate map visualizations

 This project requires R. Installing R-studio is recommended.